scaleway/serverless-scaleway-functions/docs/golang.md

 # Golang

-Path to your handler's **package**.
+For Go functions, the `handler` parameter must be the path to your handler's **package**.
 For example, if you have the following structure:

 ```yml
 - src